61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Use a 7 Day Pill Container as a First Aid Meds Container

-Instead of having to bring a ton of big bottles or baggies, dedicate one of these style containers to stay in the camper and stock it with medicines you commonly use.
+Instead of having to bring a ton of big bottles or baggies, dedicate one of these style containers to stay in the camper first aid kit and stock it with medicines you commonly use.
 Advil, Tylenol, Melatonin, Benadryl and any other personal prescriptions are great to start with.

 pill container for camping meds hack